KhajaParvez/Myntra/README.md

-# DB3
+# DB4
-This repo is for practice purpose
+This repo is for practice purpose.